MarquisdeGeek/chdk-mandlebrot/README.md

 A mandelbrot set generator, for Canon cameras using the CHDK

-# Copyright 2014 Steven Goodwin
+Copyright 2014 Steven Goodwin

 Released under the GNU GPL, version 2

 Version 1.0 - 28th September 2014

+# Getting it

 ## Binary